 • Final Disposition, sold for scrapping to Boston Metals Co., Baltimore MD.

-• Sands earned nine battle stars for World War II service
+• USS Sands earned nine battle stars for World War II service

 Specifications: